-Prerequisites: Students should have taken or be concurrently taking calculus.
+Students should have taken or be concurrently taking calculus.

-Content: AP Physics C: Mechanics is equivalent to a one-semester, calculus based, college-level physics course, especially appropriate for students planning to specialize or major in physical science or engineering.
+This yearlong course is equivalent to a one-semester, calculus based, college-level physics course, especially appropriate for students planning to specialize or major in physical science or engineering.
 The course explores topics such as kinematics; Newton's laws of motion; work, energy and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
 Introductory differential and integral calculus is used throughout the course.